lucidrains/se3-transformer-pytorch/README.md

     num_degrees = 2,
     valid_radius = 10,
-    attend_sparse_neighbors = True,  # this must be set to true, in which case it will assert that you pass in the adjacency matrix num_neighbors = 0                # if you set this to 0, it will only consider the connected neighbors as defined by the adjacency matrix. but if you set a value greater than 0, it will continue to fetch the closest points up to this many, excluding the ones already specified by the adjacency matrix
+    attend_sparse_neighbors = True,  # this must be set to true, in which case it will assert that you pass in the adjacency matrix num_neighbors = 0,               # if you set this to 0, it will only consider the connected neighbors as defined by the adjacency matrix. but if you set a value greater than 0, it will continue to fetch the closest points up to this many, excluding the ones already specified by the adjacency matrix max_sparse_neighbors = 8         # you can cap the number of neighbors, sampled from within your sparse set of neighbors as defined by the adjacency matrix, if specified
 )

 feats = torch.randn(1, 128, 32)